R&B Denims Ltd Directors Report.

 R & B Denims Limited

-The Directors take pleasure in presenting the Sixth Annual Report together with the audited financial statements for the year ended March 31, 2016.
+The Directors take pleasure in presenting the Seventh Annual Report together with the audited financial statements for the year ended March 31, 2017.
 The Management Discussion and Analysis has also been incorporated into this report.

 1. FINANCIAL RESULTS